atisac/linux-basics-course/docs/03-Linux-Core-Concepts/02-The-Linux-Kernel.md

 ## Linux Kernel

 #### If you have worked with any operating system, you have run into the term kernel.
+Kernal is the major component in an operating system and the core interface b/w the computer's hardware and its processes

 - The Linux kernel is monolithic, this means that the kernel carrries out CPU scheduling, memory management and several operations by itselfs.
 - The Linux Kernel is also modular, which means it can extends its capabilities through the use of dynamically loaded kernel modules